gavinmcfarland/stancy/README.md

 ## Example

-In this example, we'll look at how we can create a database from static files and folders which can be accessed using a REST api for a website.
+In this example, we'll look at how we can create a database from static files and folders which can be accessed using an API for a website.

 Start by creating a folder with some content, below is an example.
 Each top level file or folder creates a root endpoint.